 Being a seasonal flower, the cherry blossom trees will typically begin to bloom as the weather starts to warm up.
 This results in the blooming starting in the south and moving north, signifying the beginning of Spring for Japan along the way.
 Following this, the sakura trees continue to bloom, with full bloom typically occurring a week or two after the appearance of the first flowers.
-This year, following this trend, the first openings are set to begin in the last weeks of March, with full bloom happening in early April.
+This year, following this trend, the first openings for most areas are set to begin in the last weeks of March, with full bloom happening in early April.
 Although due to the warmer-than-usual weather this year, some may start a bit earlier than we would normally expect!

 Japan’s major cities are top picks for Hanami every year and this year should be no different, so we made sure to jot down the estimated dates for each city so you know what to expect.
-It looks like Tokyo will actually be one of the first cities to open this year, and it’s estimated to begin on March 17th with full bloom set to follow 8 days later on March 25th.
-Similarly, Fukuoka is projected to match Tokyo’s opening date, but the estimated full bloom is predicted to arrive later on March 28th.
-Following this is Yokohama, with the two major dates said to happen on March 19th and March 29th.
+It looks like Tokyo will actually be one of the first cities to open this year, and it’s estimated to begin on March 23rd with full bloom set to follow 7 days later on March 30th.
+Similarly, Fukuoka is projected to match Tokyo’s full bloom date, but the estimated first flowering is predicted to arrive earlier on March 21st.
+Following this is Kagoshima, with the two major dates said to happen on March 22nd and April 3rd.

-Kyoto, another major top spot for Hanami, is estimated to begin on March 21st and is meant to reach full bloom 9 days later on March 30th.
-Nagoya mirrors Kyoto’s full-bloom date of March 30th but will open a bit earlier on March 19th.
-Osaka, on the other hand, happens to be the latest among Japan’s major cities–The Nation’s Kitchen” and will have its first flowers on March 23rd, with full bloom following on March 31st, eight days after the flowers look to open.
+Kyoto, another major top spot for Hanami, is estimated to begin on March 23rd and is meant to reach full bloom 9 days later on April 1st.
+Osaka–The Nation’s Kitchen” mirrors Kyoto’s full-bloom date of April 1st but will open a bit later on March 25th.
+Nagoya, on the other hand, is one of the earliest of Japan’s major cities and will have its first flowers on March 21st, with full bloom following on March 31st, ten days after the flowers look to open.